Skip to main content

 Chronic inflammation creates a state of molecular antagonism within the cell nucleus, directly impairing the ability of hormone-receptor complexes to regulate gene expression.

-A similar repressive crosstalk exists between the and the androgen receptor.
+A similar repressive crosstalk exists between the glucocorticoid receptor and the androgen receptor.
 While acute cortisol can sometimes have permissive effects, chronic activation of the GR by sustained high cortisol levels has been shown to suppress AR-mediated gene transcription.
 The GR can compete for shared co-activator proteins that are necessary for the AR to function efficiently.

 These co-activators, such as SRC-1, are limited cellular resources.
 When the GR is chronically activated, it sequesters these co-activators, leaving fewer available for the AR.
 This is another layer of interference where the stress signal, mediated by cortisol and its receptor, directly undermines the anabolic signal from testosterone at the transcriptional level.